Is Bogota safe for travelers?

 - If you are a person that suffers from typical culture shock symptoms see our tips on adapting to new surroundings on this blog.

 - It may not seem necessary in Bogota but make sure to take sunscreen.

-- Make sure to use trusted and accredited hotels/hostels.
+- Make sure to use trusted hostels in Bogota or accredited hotels.
 Then once you’ve booked your room, book taxis or buses through the hotel.
 Bogota has some seedy taxi drivers.

 - Be careful of fake police officers.
 If you need police or are being harassed by a police officer despite being perfectly obedient to the law, contact the nearest CAI (‘Centro de Atencion Inmediata’ – local police station).

 - If you want to take expensive equipment such as cameras or smartphones, keep them hidden, locked away and on your person.
 A PacSafe backpack is perfect for this.

 - Keep dummy wallets for pickpockets and keep your money hidden away.
 Bras, money belts or secret bag compartments will do.

 - Don’t take food/cigarettes/drinks or even paper flyers from strangers.

 When it comes to carrying currency, it’s usually best to only use cash.
 Keeping most in your hotel safe and taking small amounts out with you.